julianfaraway/rexamples/mixed/pulp.md

 set.seed(123)
 ```

-We need the STAN command file `pulp.stan` which we view here:
+We need a STAN command file `pulp.stan` which we view here:

 ``` r
 writeLines(readLines("../stancode/pulp.stan"))